enasequence/ena-browser-documentation/about/policies.rst

 ========================

-While the INSDC databases hold public data, there are several levels of data availability which control access to these data before publication and when data needs removing from the public browser or search services.
+While the INSDC databases hold public data, there are several levels of data availability which control access to these data.
+See the `INSDC Data Availability Policy <https://ena-docs.readthedocs.io/en/latest/faq/release/data-availability-policy.html>`_ for full details of INSDC data access and control.

 The two main levels to data availability are when data are confidential pre-publication and then after public release.

 +----------------------------------------------------------------------------------+----------------------------------------------------------------------------------+